-Is it okay if I didn't make my costume?
+Is it okay if I didn't make my own costume?

-My costume has moving parts/large weapons/gets in other people's way.
+My costume has parts that may get in other people's way.
 Is this a problem?

 How will I know if I've been selected?

-Selected applicants and alternates will be notified by e-mail as decisions are made.
-You must keep your e-mail contact information up to date in order to keep in touch with the Cosplay Chess Director.
+Selected applicants and their replacements will be notified by e-mail when the decision has been made.
+Keep your e-mail contact information up to date in order to keep in touch with the Cosplay Chess Staff.

 I've been selected!
 What do I have to do before the con?